 As we stated, there can only be one account executive in an aviation SMS.
 This ensures that the owner or board does not delegate responsibility to functional managers who may end up being the scapegoat.

-Accountable executives have ultimate control over the budget; therefore, they determine whether to focus resources toward safety or towards other production-related activities, such as acquiring additional aircraft, expanding airport operations or purchasing the latest and greatest tools.
+Accountable executives have ultimate control over the budget; therefore, they determine whether to focus resources toward safety or towards other production-related activities, such as acquiring additional aircraft, expanding airport operations, or purchasing the latest and greatest tools.

 The logic behind the "accountable executive requirement" becomes readily apparent when one considers the various industry-segment types and sizes of operations that are affected by the SMS mandate.
 For small to very small organizations, determining who should be the accountable executive becomes a relatively easy exercise.

-For very large aviation service providers, problems passing the responsibility (or passing the buck) to a lower-level executive is averted by holding an upper-level manager responsible.
+For very large aviation service providers, problems passing the responsibility (or passing the buck) to a lower-level executive are averted by holding an upper-level manager responsible.
 The accountable executive is expected to control operational resources, including

 - Financial; and